 It is entirely dependent on the individual.
 Whereas dedicated gym rats may rarely be sore, workout newcomers will likely be sore for more than a day or two.
 “Soreness just means you worked a muscle that hadn’t been worked in a while or that the muscle didn’t have enough endurance,” Weber explains, adding that it’s usually nothing to worry about.
 “Because it was a different movement, it could also be sore or tenderer than usual.”

 If your soreness is concerning, it never hurts to consult a doctor or physical therapist for a second opinion and overall peace of mind.

 What Should You Do if You’re Sore After a Workout?

 Active recovery, according to Schoenfeld, is the key to treating sore muscles.
 “Don’t just sit on the couch and do nothing,” he warns.
-Sitting around hurts soreness because there is no blood flow to your muscles to help them recover.
+Sitting around causes soreness because your muscles have no blood flow to help them recover.

-Active recovery, such as cycling, swimming, yoga, or even walking, aids in tissue repair and pain relief.
+Active recovery, like biking, swimming, yoga, or even walking, helps heal tissues and relieve pain.
 According to Schoenfeld, a post-workout massage or foam rolling to relieve sore muscles is also beneficial.

 Related Article: HOW TO OVERCOME SOCIAL ANXIETY AT WORK (Detailed Guide)

-However, if you are extremely sore, Schoenfeld advises against working out until your muscles feel a little better, as you may injure yourself (a larger tear).
+However, if you are incredibly sore, Schoenfeld advises against working out until your muscles feel a little better, as you may injure yourself (a more significant tear).
 That doesn’t mean you have to wait until they’re completely healed; if you’ve improved to the point where you’re only mildly or moderately sore, working those muscles isn’t a bad idea, he says.
-Just don’t overdo it—if you’re sore, a shorter or less intense workout may be preferable in the meantime while your muscles recover.
+Just don’t overdo it—if you’re mad, a shorter or less intense workout may be preferable while your muscles recover.